lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * SCHC Packet: A packet (e.g. an IPv6 packet) whose header has been compressed as per the header compression mechanism defined in this document.
 If the header compression process is unable to actually compress the packet header, the packet with the uncompressed header is still called a SCHC Packet (in this case, a Rule ID is used to indicate that the packet header has not been compressed).
 See {{SCHComp}} for more details.

 * TV: Target value.
-A value contained in the Rule that will be matched with the value of a header field.
+A value contained in a Rule that will be matched with the value of a header field.

 * Up: Uplink direction for compression/decompression in both sides, from the Dev SCHC C/D to the network SCHC C/D.